tamtran4869/E-commerce-analysis/Product_analysis.md

 ```

 #### Comments
-It is clear the the percentage of sessions clicking to the next page after seeing the product listing page after launching the love bear product was higher than before.
-It could be explained by the various choice of products.
-So, adding more products helps imrpove CTR.
+The percentage of sessions clicking to the next page after seeing the product listing page after launching the love bear product was higher than before.
+The various choice of products could explain it.
+So, adding more products helps improve CTR.

-While the percentage of click to the Mr Fuzzy product decreased after adding the love bear, it still accounted for major amounts.
-Assuming using same marketing stragegy, one possible reason is that the Mr Fuzzy could be siutable for a mass target audience than the Love Bear (e.g. only for couples).
+While the percentage of clicks to the Mr Fuzzy product decreased after adding the love bear, it still accounted for significant amounts.
+Assuming using the same marketing strategy, one possible reason is that the Mr Fuzzy could be more suitable for a mass target audience than the Love Bear (e.g. only for couples).

 ## Question 15